Interview with Barry Talis, the 2018 BSPF Series winner

 The Brussels Street Photography Festival interviews Barry Talis, the 2018 winner of the BSPF Series contest, and also a guest on the upcoming 2019 edition.
 This interview was included as part of his prize package.

 A brief introduction

 Barry Talis was born in Bender, Moldova and currently living in Tel Aviv, Israel.
-Awards, exhibitions, Barry’s work stands tall and talks for itself.
+Barry’s work stands tall and talks for itself.
 Barry has an immense understanding of natural and artificial light, he delves in and out of the realm of religion exploring human nature and bringing us along for the ride.

 How did you become interested in photography in general, and street photography in particular?

 I began photographing because, like most street photographers I felt some lack, and needed to express myself.
 With time I understood it was a sort of meditation for me, something grounding, to help me be more in the present moment.

 What is it that you wish to say through your work?
 What is your purpose in pursuing photograpy?